Great Southern Grammar

 Great Southern Grammar is an independent non-denominational Christian co-educational primary and secondary day and boarding school, located in the Great Southern regional town of Kalgan, Western Australia between the King River and the Kalgan River.
 The school is situated approximately 16 km East of Albany, a regional centre 390 km south-southeast of Perth.

 The campus has a total area of 144 acre bordered by Nanarup Road to the north, Oyster Harbour to the south, Johnston Creek to the west and the Kalgan River to the east.

 The school is non-selective, and caters for boys and girls from age four (Kindergarten) through to age eighteen (Year 12).
 Students attend the school predominantly from Albany and the Great Southern, but also from other parts of Australia and internationally, with a current boarding population of ~140.
-The school is known colloquially as "the School of the Sea".

 In 2009 the school was ranked at number 10 in Western Australia, based on results of its Year 12 students.

 History

 Foundation

 Great Southern Grammar was founded in 1996 by a development committee of those interested in forming an independent school in the Great Southern region of Western Australia.
+A foundation ceremony was conducted in 1998.
 After opening in rented premises at Mount Melville in 1999 with 36 students, the school relocated to the Lower Kalgan campus in 2000.
 The school catered for Year 8 to 10 students when it first opened.